 A portfolio owner looks after a group of products, and the role is also known as product portfolio manager.
 An example of a product portfolio is Microsoft Office.
 It consists of products such as Word, PowerPoint, and Excel.

 The job of a portfolio owner is to maximise the value a product portfolio creates.
 This includes actively managing the portfolio, collaborating with the product owners who look after the products within the portfolio, harmonising the individual product strategies and product roadmaps, aligning major releases, managing dependencies, and helping create a common user experience across the various products.

-The individual will typically benefit from having solid product management skills and from having successful managed individual products before stepping into the role.
+The individual will typically benefit from having solid product management skills and from having successfully managed individual products before stepping into the role.
 For a smaller product portfolio, the head of product might be able to take on the role.
 Otherwise, a dedicated full-time portfolio owner will be required.

 I hope that the role descriptions above have helped you reflect on how the product owner role is applied at your company and that you have managed to identify ways to improve it.
 Don’t feel bad if you have discovered that you are not a Scrum product owner.
 Any product role can provide a great opportunity to help progress a product and create value for the users and the business.
-As I have suggested before, what truly matters are not our job titles.
+As I have suggested before, what truly matters are not our job titles and role names.
 It’s the good we do for the users and our businesses.

-The following picture summarises the six roles.
+The following infographic summarises the six roles.
 Click on it to download it.